Skip to main content

 Fragmented monitor estates

-Hospitals cannot modernize care by replacing every bedside monitor just to standardize visibility across wards.
+Hospitals cannot modernize care by replacing every bedside monitor just to standardize visibility across the institution.

 Missed deterioration